 To connect to Salesforce, you must be an administrator with the Site Administrator Creator site role and have API access to your Salesforce instance.
 API access requires Salesforce Professional Edition or higher.
 For more information, see Set Users’ Site Roles.

-Sign in to your Tableau Online site as an administrator, and select Settings > Integrations.
+Sign in to your Tableau Cloud site as an administrator, and select Settings > Integrations.

 On the Integrations tab, click Connect to Salesforce Data and complete prompts to authorize access to Salesforce.

 In the Connect to Salesforce dialog window, select the Clouds you want to explore.

 Specify a name and initial permissions for the project.
 You can set permissions for Only administrators, or choose to Inherit permissions from the Default project.
 For more information, see Permissions.

 Review your selections and click Publish.